Garden & Gun

 Executive Team

-Rebecca Wesson Darwin is cofounder & CEO of the Allée Group LLC, formed with partners Pierre Manigault and J. Edward Bell III.
+Rebecca Wesson Darwin is the cofounder and CEO of Garden & Gun and president and CEO of the Allée Group LLC.
 The group owns Garden & Gun magazine, which launched in spring 2007.
-After moving to Charleston, South Carolina, following a successful career in publishing in New York City, Darwin and cofounder Manigault realized there was a need for a publication that spoke to the soul of the South.
-Their goal was to craft a magazine that would appeal to both men and women interested in the sporting life, adventurous travel, and good food and drink.
+After moving to Charleston, South Carolina, following a successful career in publishing in New York City, Darwin and her cofounding partner recognized a gap in the market for a publication that truly captured the essence of the South.
+Their vision was to create a magazine that resonated with both men and women, celebrating the sporting life, adventurous travel, and the pleasures of exceptional food and drink.

-For over a decade, Garden & Gun has consistently been recognized as an industry leader.
-Award highlights include #2 hottest launch of 2007 among more than 700 magazines that were started that year; 2011 and 2015 National Magazine Awards in General Excellence; a winner of the 2013 National Magazine Award for Most Delicious Cover; a finalist of the 2014 James Beard Foundation Journalism Award; and 2018 Society of Publication Designers Brand of the Year.
+For almost two decades, Garden & Gun has consistently been recognized as an industry leader.
+Award highlights include the number two hottest launch of 2007 among more than seven hundred magazines, two National Magazine Awards in General Excellence; the National Magazine Awards winner for Most Delicious Cover; a two-time finalist of the James Beard Foundation Journalism Award; the Society of Publication Designers Brand of the Year Award, and the American Society of Magazine Editors’ Reader’s Choice Award.

-The multiplatform media company, anchored by its award-winning national magazine, website, and digital newsletters, has continued to develop under Darwin’s direction through the brand’s Fieldshop by Garden & Gun retail experience, Garden & Gun Land, the Garden & Gun Club restaurant at the Battery Atlanta, the Whole Hog podcast, numerous New York Times best-selling books, and seventy-five-plus events each year including a Made in the South Weekend at the magazine’s headquarters in Charleston.
+The multiplatform media company, led by Darwin, has flourished under her direction.
+It is anchored by its award-winning national magazine, website, and digital newsletters, and has expanded its reach through various initiatives.
+These include the Fieldshop by Garden & Gun retail experience, Garden & Gun Clubs at the Battery Atlanta and the Stitzel-Weller Distillery in Louisville, Kentucky, three New York Times best-selling books, and the exclusive members-only G&G Society.
+Additionally, the brand hosts over sixty events annually.

 David DiBenedetto is the senior vice president and editor in chief of Garden & Gun, where he oversees all content.
 During his tenure, the magazine has been nominated for seven National Magazine Awards, taking home the award for General Excellence in 2014.
 Previously he was the editor of Salt Water Sportsman, where he led the title to its first-ever National Magazine Award nomination (General Excellence).
 Prior to his time at Salt Water Sportsman, DiBenedetto was the deputy editor of Field & Stream.
 He began his career at Men’s Journal.